project-test-ASDFHKJ/plan/.github/ISSUE_TEMPLATE/epic.md

 ---
 **Note**: When this issue is created, automation will:
+- ✅ Set the GitHub Issue Type to "Epic"
 - ✅ Set the Type field to "Epic" in your project board
-- ✅ Add the "Epic" label
 - ✅ Child features will automatically inherit the milestone when you assign one to this epic